List of Via Rail rolling stock: Stainless steel

-The core of Via's long-range fleet is a collection of streamlined equipment originally built by the Budd Company for Canadian Pacific in the 1950s.
-These were rebuilt by AMF to use head end power and thus are often referred to as the "HEP" fleet.
-In 2023, Via Rail joined Amtrak in an attempt to replace their aging Streamliner equipment.
+The core of Via's long-distance fleet is a collection of streamlined equipment originally built by the Budd Company for Canadian Pacific in the 1950s, together with cars acquired secondhand from Amtrak and other operators in the 1990s.
+Both groups were rebuilt by AMF to use head end power and are consequently referred to as the "HEP" fleet, the ex-Canadian Pacific long-distance cars being designated HEP1 and the later acquisitions HEP2.
+Via reported in its 2025 annual report that the average age of its cars was 77 years and that increased maintenance costs and reduced availability were to be expected until a replacement fleet was introduced.